RECAPEM

 Monitoring

-During initial phase of treatment (first 6hrs), one should follow up as:
+• During the initial phase of treatment (first 6hrs), one should follow up as:

 • Glucose every 1hr.